Ficool

 "How…how did you understand it so fast?
 Are you some kind of hidden genius with comprehension?"
 Augustus asked, awe in his voice.

-"No idea I just understood it" Zero replied coolly,
+"No idea, I just understood it," Zero replied.

 The teapot remained intact, despite the force used to wrest control from Augustus.

-*Not only did he comprehend it fast, but he also twisted it with necrotic power, very interesting* Alana thought, intrigued by Zero's abilities.
+Not only did he comprehend it fast, but he also twisted it with necrotic power, which was very interesting, Alana thought, intrigued by Zero's abilities.

-"What are you going to call it?" she asked, eyes narrowing.
+"What are you going to call it?" she asked.

 "What?"
 Zero replied, his voice indifferent.

 "Oh... right."
-Zero thought for a moment, standing up with one foot on the chair and the other on the table.
+Zero thought for a moment, placing the teapot on the table, then stood up with one foot on the chair and the other on the table.
 "I'll call it 'Dark Telekinesis!'"

 "Generic," Alana said, her expression disappointed.